IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3-8b/README.md

   Uses advanced API (`NamedAgg`), correct overall structure, only minor formatting issues.
 - **FIM:**
   Produces non-Python output ("all columns"), does not provide a real aggregation statement.
+- **Granite3.2:** Injects SQL-like syntax in place of pandas, and ends with malformed junk tokens.

 ### 4️⃣ Exception Handling with Custom Messages